 Financial Means Test

 The LAA will also assess your income and expenditure to see whether you are eligible.
 We can carry out this assessment for you.

-Don’t worry if you’re not entitled to Legal Aid one of our solicitors will represent you privately.
+Don’t worry if you’re not entitled to legal aid – one of our solicitors will represent you privately.
 Call our solicitors and we will agree a fee with you.
-They are reasonable and we will agree them with you, in advance.
+They are reasonable and we will agree with you, in advance.
 We promise there are no hidden extras.

 You will not have to pay towards costs if you are under 18 when you make your application or, if you are receiving benefits – income-based jobseekers allowance, income support and other allowances.

 Why choose Hodge Jones & Allen Solicitors?